Counting with two-level polynomials: Introduction

 Many combinatorial problems come in families parametrized by two natural numbers playing different roles.
 For example, how many partitions of the integer $n$ are there into $q$ parts?
 How many proper colorings with $n$ colors are there of the vertices of the grid graph $P_q\times P_q$?
 How many Sidon sets are there of length $n$ and size $q$?
 How many ways are there to place $q$ queens on an $n \times n$ chessboard such that no two queens attack each other?
 How about $q$ knights?
 The $q$-queens problem, analyzed by Chaiken, Hanusa, and Zaslavsky \cite{CHZ} using Ehrhart theory (see \cite{BR}), was our inspiration for this paper.

 These counting functions share a few common characteristics.
 For fixed $q$, they are polynomial in $n$ (or quasi-polynomial, as defined later).
 If we are interested in the asymptotics for large $n$, we therefore want to compute the leading coefficients of this polynomial.
-As $q$ changes, these counting functions are roughly exponential in $q$; in particular, the degree is polynomial in $q$, and we would like to know how the leading coefficients change with $q$.
+As $q$ changes, these counting functions are roughly exponential in $q$.
+To be precise, the degrees of these polynomials in $n$ are themselves polynomial in $q$, and we would like to know how the leading coefficients change with $q$.
 If $d$ is the degree of a polynomial in $n$ and $r\in\NN=\{0,1,2,\ldots\}$, define the \emph{codegree} $r$ term/coefficient to mean the degree $d-r$ term/coefficient.
 We will show that in all of these families and others, for many or all values of $r$, the codegree $r$ coefficient is a \emph{polynomial} in $q$.
 We call sequences of functions $f_q(n)$ with this property \emph{two-level polynomials}, to be defined precisely in Definitions~\ref{def:two-level} and \ref{def:two-levelQP}.

 \begin{example} Let $f_q(n)$ be the number of proper vertex colorings of $P_q\times P_q$ with $n$ colors, where $P_q$ is a path with $q$ vertices, the product is the standard Cartesian product (so $P_q\times P_q$ is a square grid), and proper coloring means that no adjacent vertices can be the same color.
 For fixed $q$, this is the \emph{chromatic polynomial} \cite{RT}, a monic polynomial of degree $\abs{V}=q^2$, with codegree one coefficient ${-\abs{E}}=-2q(q-1)$.
 Since the graph contains no 3-cycles, the codegree two coefficient is known to be $\binom{\abs{E}}{2}$.
 In other words,